-Rapid changes in Health care environment are raising concerns for the availability of strong and functional health leaders.
-It is the need of time that health care leaders possess the qualities that can ensure successful and systematic delivery of a health system (Barsh et al., 2009).
-However in most of the countries there exist a leadership gap that is responsible for poor health system and in return poor patients care.
+Rapid changes in the Health care environment are raising concerns about the availability of strong and functional health leaders.
+It is the need of time that healthcare leaders to possess the qualities that can ensure the successful and systematic delivery of a health system (Barsh et al., 2009).
+However in most countries there exist a leadership gap that is responsible for the poor health system and in return poor patients care.
 Several factors are responsible for the development of these gaps.
-These may include lack of resources for building effective leadership, lack of motivation, gender differences in giving priorities to leaders and poor planning and improper vision while making investments for leadership programs in health care system (Bloom, 2010).
+These may include a lack of resources for building effective leadership, lack of motivation, gender differences in giving priorities to leaders and poor planning and improper vision while making investments for leadership programs in the health care system (Bloom, 2010).

-This research will undertake several means to investigate the factors that are responsible for creating these gaps and how they are effecting the functioning of overall health care system of UK.
-In addition the research will also address the importance of effective leadership and its impact on the well-being of Health community as well as for the society as a whole.
-In addition the suggestions and recommendations will also be discussed in understanding the incorporation of several practices that can improve the quality and delivery of healthcare leadership.
+This research will undertake several means to investigate the factors that are responsible for creating these gaps and how they are affecting the functioning of the overall health care system of the UK.
+In addition, the research will also address the importance of effective leadership and its impact on the well-being of the Health community as well as society as a whole.
+In addition, the suggestions and recommendations will also be discussed in understanding the incorporation of several practices that can improve the quality and delivery of healthcare leadership.

 The objectives of the current study are:

 The research question which is the whole focus of this study is as follows:

 How can the Leadership Gap be addressed in the Healthcare sector in terms of competency prioritization, effectiveness, identification of the ever-changing requirements, and visionary planning?
 How do various organizations develop sustainable leadership, and is there a need for evolving roles/competencies in healthcare leadership?